- Published on

 Available Payment Methods

-USCIS accepts the following methods for petitions filed by mail:
+USCIS currently accepts the following methods for petitions filed by mail:

 Credit Card (Form G-1450)